Measurement Errors in R: Discussion

 The \CRANpkg{errors} package provides the means for defining numeric vectors, matrices and arrays with errors in R, as well as to operate with them in a transparent way.
-Propagation of errors implements the commonly used first-order TSM formula from Equation (\ref{TSM}).
+Propagation of uncertainty implements the commonly used first-order TSM formula from Equation \eqref{eq:prop-law}.
 This method has been pre-computed and expanded for each operation in the S3 groups \code{Math} and \code{Ops}, instead of differentiating symbolic expressions on demand or using functions from other packages for this task.
 The advantanges of this approach are twofold.
-On the one hand, it is faster, as it does not involve simulation nor symbolic computation, and very lightweight, as \CRANpkg{errors} has no dependencies.
-On the other hand, it sorts out some potential notation mistakes.
-For instance, let us consider the following:
+On the one hand, it is faster, as it does not involve simulation nor symbolic computation, and very lightweight in terms of package dependencies.